Video management firm Panopto launches A/NZ data centre

 Panopto Australia and New Zealand general manager Michael Savanis says that the company has experienced a growth surge in the region, due in part to the rise of remote workforces and distance learning.

-Panopto says that all customers located in Australia and New Zealand will be migrated to the new data centre next year.
+Panopto says that all customers located in Australia and New Zealand will be migrated to the new data center next year.

 “Panopto is in Australia and New Zealand for the long-haul,” concludes Savanis.